Forensic Applications Consulting Technologies, Inc.

 FACTs provides the entire range of assessment services, including the preparation of "scopes-of-work" and helping the client solicit and select an appropriate remediation company.
 Due to a conflict of interest, under no circumstances should a property owner/manager allow a remediation company to perform the assessment or perform final clearance sampling.

 In addition to performing field assessments, FACTs provides Certified Meth-Lab Safety Training for First Responders through private contract and through the Colorado Regional Community Policing Institute (Colorado Department of Public Safety, Division of Criminal Justice).
 We have provided over 215 hours of methlab training for officers in over 25 Colorado Police agencies, 20 Sheriff’s Offices, federal agents, and probation and parole officers from several Colorado judicial districts.
-We have provided meth-lab lectures to prestigious organizations such as the County Sheriff’s of Colorado, the American Industrial Hygiene Association, and the National Safety Council.
+We have provided meth-lab lectures to prestigious organizations such as the County Sheriff’s of Colorado, the American Industrial Hygiene Association, radio programs and the National Safety Council.

 Our training courses are designed for both law enforcement sensitive and general public audiences.
 Our law enforcement sensitive classes include step by step manufacturing processes, and tactical considerations for entry.